merilaclau/merilaclau/README.md

 <img src="https://media.giphy.com/media/K08z0ek0YyTmw/giphy.gif" alt="psychedelic cat" align="right" width="20%"/>

-👩🏻‍💻  I'm taking my first steps as a **Front-End Developer** (yay!) and have been working for over 10 years as a **Digital Marketing Specialist** at Tech & Innovation companies and nonprofits.
+👩🏻‍💻  I currently work as a **Frontend Developer** but I have also worked for over 10 years as a **Digital Marketing Specialist** at Tech & Innovation companies and nonprofits.
 I'm curious about everything and love solving problems, which is why I have so much fun coding.

-📜  I also have a Bachellors degree in Audiovisual Communications and am close to getting my Philosophy degree.
+📜  I also have a Bachellors degree in Audiovisual Communications and am really close to getting my Philosophy degree.

 🚀  I'm looking forward to joining a creative dev team and building innovative mind-blowing solutions, so feel free to reach out!